Mwathis/ping-pong-1/README.md

 Charles Mwathi

 ## Description
-This is a simple project illustrating how use webpack with a simple PingPong game.
+This is a simple project illustrating how to use webpack with a simple PingPong game.

 ## Setup
 ```